 These frames fit into specially designed supers called “section supers”—basically these are just supers sized to hold sections.
 As you can see in the photo below, a section super designed for squares can hold seven frames of four sections—28 altogether.
 A section super designed for rounds can hold eight rows of four sections—32 altogether.

 There is extra space in both types of section super because the dimensions of a Langstroth hive are a little bigger than the size of the frames allow, but not big enough to hold another whole frame.
 This extra space is taken up with a follower board and springs.
 The board and springs keep the sections tight within the box.
-They also maintain “bee space” between the frames so propolis and burr comb are kept to a minimum.
+They also maintain “bee space” between the frames, keeping propolis and burr comb to a minimum.